PORTOFINO TOURISM

 Above it, the climbing green of the hillside, the villas are barely visible through the growth.

-Portofino’s birth is hidden in the midst of the Roman era when it was known by the name given it by Plinius the historian – Portus Delphini, Dolphin’s Harbor.
+Portofino’s birth is hidden amid the Roman era when it was known by the name given it by Plinius, the historian – Portus Delphini, Dolphin’s Harbor.

 Was it the large fish in the cove or the fish-like shape of its promontory?
 That has never been clear.

-Portofino’s most unforgettable view is reached by climbing a number of long, easy steps up from the harbor to the Fort of St. George, built in the mid-1500s.
+Portofino’s most unforgettable view is reached by climbing several long, easy steps from the harbor to the Fort of St. George, built in the mid-1500s.
 There, you can get the place virtually to yourself.

-Climbing a bit further, onto a circular parapet, you encounter a view so spectacular that it might have been a miniature movie set.
-Very far below are towers and steeples, villas and piazzas, and extending in front of them like a stage, the calm blue harbor, and sea.
+Climbing further onto a circular parapet, you encounter a spectacular view that might have been a miniature movie set.
+Very far below are towers, steeples, villas, and piazzas, extending in front of them like a stage, the calm blue harbor, and the sea.

 The small picturesque town of Portofino was always a magnet for celebrities.
-English actor Rex Harrison owned a villa here while Elizabeth Taylor was proposed to by Richard Burton in Portofino’s Hotel Splendido.
-More recently, Avril Lavigne spent her honeymoon here and Kylie Minogue regularly visits it.
+English actor Rex Harrison owned a villa here while Richard Burton proposed to Elizabeth Taylor in Portofino’s Hotel Splendido.
+More recently, Avril Lavigne spent her honeymoon here, and Kylie Minogue regularly visits it.